Skip to content

 Adding tags to an image in Roboflow

-Models hosted on Roboflow can be used with Label Assist, an automated annotation tool that uses your YOLO11 model to recommend annotations.
-To use Label Assist, first upload a YOLO11 model to Roboflow (see instructions later in the guide).
-Then, click the magic wand icon in the left sidebar and select your model for use in Label Assist.
+Models hosted on Roboflow can be used with Label Assist, an automated annotation tool that leverages your trained YOLO11 model to suggest annotations.
+First, upload your YOLO11 model weights to Roboflow (see instructions below).
+Then, activate Label Assist by clicking the magic wand icon in the left sidebar and selecting your model.

-Choose a model, then click "Continue" to enable Label Assist:
+Choose your model and click "Continue" to enable Label Assist:

-When you open new images for annotation, Label Assist will trigger and recommend annotations.
+When you open new images for annotation, Label Assist may automatically suggest annotations based on your model's predictions.

 Dataset Management for YOLO11

-Roboflow provides a suite of tools for understanding computer vision datasets.
+Roboflow provides several tools for understanding and managing your computer vision datasets.

 Export Data in 40+ Formats for Model Training